-For the years ended December 31, 2019 and 2018, reserve for future capital outlays and related transfers have reduced by \$100,000 in both years on the government-wide presentation to eliminate the general fund expenditure and capital fund revenue related to the creation of improvement authorizations.
-Additionally, for the year ended December 31, 2018, capital projects have been reduced by \$72,000, to eliminate the general fund and capital fund expenditures related to the creation of improvement authorizations.
-The net effect on capital appropriations and related transfers for the years ended December 31, 2019 and 2018 is a decrease of \$- and \$72,000 respectively.
+For the years ended December 31, 2020 and 2019, reserve for future capital outlays and related transfers have reduced by \$50,000 and \$100,000, respectively, on the government-wide presentation to eliminate the general fund expenditure and capital fund revenue related to the creation of improvement authorizations.
+Additionally, for the years ended December 31, 2020 and 2019, capital projects have been reduced by \$475,000 and \$0, respectively, to eliminate the general fund and capital fund expenditures related to the creation of improvement authorizations.
+The net effect on capital appropriations and related transfers for the years ended December 31, 2020 and 2019 is a decrease of \$475,000 and \$0, respectively.